Knowing when to bow in Japan can seem daunting for first-time visitors, particularly because bowing isn't so common in the West.

 Bowing and Shaking at the Same Time

-Both bows and hand shakes are used in business and formal meetings.
+Both bows and handshakes are used in business and formal meetings.
 Avoid the common newbie mistake of bowing when the other party planned to only shake hands, as President Obama did before the Emperor of Japan in 2009.

 You can avoid any potential embarrassment by expressing your intent to bow.
 If the other person has their hand extended to shake, don't begin a bow instead!

-The reasoning is that solid eye contact is expected during a handshake, however, the gaze should be downward during a proper bow.
+The reasoning is that solid eye contact is expected during a handshake, however, the gaze should be down during a proper bow.
 Only martial artists should maintain eye contact during a bow!
 President Obama erred slightly during the meeting by bowing too deeply while at the same time shaking hands, making it look as though he were submitting before the Emperor of Japan.

 Tip: If a bow-shake occurs, you'll undoubtedly be in close proximity.
 Bumping heads isn't a way to make friends, so the practice is to turn slightly to your left.

-How to Bow in Japan
+How to Bow

 The correct way to bow in Japan is to bend at the waist, keep your back and neck straight, feet together, eyes downward, and have your arms straight at your sides.
 Women often bow with their fingertips together or hands clasped in front at thigh level.

 Face the person whom you are greeting squarely.
 Bowing with a briefcase or something in your hand is OK, putting it down first is optional.
 You should, however, receive someone's business card — if one follows the bow — reverently with both hands.